-In estimating the deferred claims provision, three key steps were undertaken:
+In estimating the deferred claims provision, four key steps were undertaken:

-- Estimating the gross reduction in claims due to temporary closure of elective surgery and reduced access to ancillary benefits.
-Incurred claims estimates produced at 30 June 2020 as part of the year end outstanding claims provisioning process were compared to the most recent financial forecast prior to COVID-19 impacted claims activity.
-The difference between forecast and actual incurred was calculated to estimate the financial impact of COVID-19 across the March to June 2020 period. - 2.
-Estimating risk equalisation levy impact.
-The risk equalisation impact of COVID-19 was estimated by applying consistent ratios used for the risk equalisation amounts in outstanding claims. - 3.
-Applying a deferral rate.
+- 1. Estimating the gross reduction in claims due to temporary closures of elective surgery, reduced access to ancillary benefits and consumer hesitance in seeking medical services due to the ongoing impact of COVID-19.
+Incurred claims estimates produced across the period April 2020 to June 2021 as part of the year end outstanding claims provisioning process were compared to the most recent financial forecast prior to COVID-19 impacted claims activity.
+The difference between forecast and actual incurred was calculated to estimate the financial impact of COVID-19 across the period. - 2 Estimating risk equalisation levy impact.
+The risk equalisation impact of COVID-19 was estimated by comparing the forecast risk equalisation amounts over the period April 2020 to June 2021 to actual experience of the Fund for the same period.
+The difference between actual and forecast is estimated to be the risk equalisation levy impact to the Fund. - 3 Applying a deferral rate (percentage of the gross reduction in claims to date due to COVID-19 that is expected to be caught up in later periods.
 Certain factors need to be considered when assessing that not all estimated savings translate to a claims payment backlog at balance date.
-For example: - (a) some types of private health benefits, particularly in the ancillary category, are less likely to have been deferred; and - (b) catch up of benefits between ancillary and hospital categories differs due to capacity in facilities, lead time to arrange procedures etc.

-Peoplecare's deferral rates have been estimated as follows:

-• 97% of claims reduction in 2020 (representing 100% hospital and 85% ancillary estimated claims reduction) to be deferred on the basis that this represents the 2021 financial year claims which are expected to be inflated above normal trends due to COVID-19.
-Employee benefits
+For example: - a) some types of private health benefits, particularly in the ancillary category, are less likely to have been deferred; and - (b) catch up of benefits between ancillary and hospital categories differs due to capacity in facilities, lead time to arrange procedures, and the likelihood of certain types of procedures being deferred. - Peoplecare's deferral rates have been estimated as follows: - Hospital 83% (June 2020: 100%) of gross claims reduction in 2021; and - Ancillary 78% (June 2020: 85%) of gross claims reduction in 2021 to be deferred on the basis that this represents the 2021 and 2022 financial year claims which are expected to be inflated above normal trends due to COVID-19.